 Why?
 Well, I’m going to take the easy route and borrow on something on this subject that resonated with me.
 It’s over at Strike the Root and written by Carl Watner (and was pointed out to me by Patri Friedman) and starts with a quote from Henry David Thoreau, followed by Watner’s main four points on why he chooses not to vote:

 How does it become a man to behave toward this American government to-day?
 I answer that he cannot without disgrace be associated with it . . . .
 What I have to do is to see, at any rate, that I do not lend myself to the wrong which I condemn.

 — On The Duty of Civil Disobedience (1849), Henry David Thoreau

 [Watner on non-voting]

-My three year old daughter is already being taught in her daycare about the importance of voting.
-She admonished me (seriously) for not voting last night.
-I’m not overly bothered by this and I calmly told her I don’t vote because I don’t like controlling the lives of other people.
-I asked her if she liked being told what to do but I’m afraid it’s a bit too early for that rebuttal.
+Not voting is pretty uncomfortable.
+There was a moment when my three year old daughter was being taught in daycare about the importance of voting.
+She admonished me for not voting.
+She’s much older now but the admonishment stands.
+I told her I don’t vote because I don’t like controlling the lives of other people.
+I asked her if she liked being told what to do … we didn’t really get into it as you’d guess.

 The time is coming to revisit this question.
 It comes around every few years.
 It’ll be time to revisit Watner’s list.

 If this is the kind of topic you care about, I’m open to re-opening it with you.